squintfox/octodns-netbox-dns/README.md

         # Netbox url
         # [mandatory, default=null]
         url: "https://some-url"
-        # Netbox api token
+        # Netbox API token
         # [mandatory, default=null]
         token: env/NETBOX_API_KEY
         # View of the zone.
-Can be either a string (the view name) or "null"
+Can be either a string -> the view name
-        # to only query zones without a view.
-Set to false to ignore views
+        # "null" -> to only query zones without a view
+        # false -> to ignore views
         # [optional, default=false]
         view: false
         # When records sourced from multiple providers, allows provider